jadecobra/python_tdd_exercises/source/data_structures/data_structures_booleans.rst

         self.assertFalse(dict())
         self.assertNotIsInstance(False, bool)

-  the `unittest.TestCase.assertNotIsInstance <https://docs.python.org/3/library/unittest.html?highlight=unittest#unittest.TestCase.assertNotIsInstance>`_ :doc:`method </functions>` checks that the first input given is not an instance of the :doc:`class <classes>` given as the second input in other words, it is asking the question ``is False not an instance of bool?``
+  the `unittest.TestCase.assertNotIsInstance <https://docs.python.org/3/library/unittest.html?highlight=unittest#unittest.TestCase.assertNotIsInstance>`_ :doc:`method </functions>` checks that the first input given is not an instance of the :doc:`class </classes/classes>` given as the second input in other words, it is asking the question ``is False not an instance of bool?``

 * When I change ``self.assertNotIsInstance`` to ``self.assertIsInstance`` the last test passes